tis-lab/tislab.org/_members/chris-roeder.md

   linkedin: roederc
 ---

-In addition to stints in research labs doing software engineering, data wrangling and analysis, Chris has extensive experience as a software engineer at various businesses including startups like MapQuest and AppNexus.
-He holds a bachelor’s degree in math from CU Boulder and a master’s degree in computer science from UC Denver.
-His experience includes Java, Python, R, SQL, OMOP, and UIMA.
+Chris is a software engineer and analyst with the TISLab.
+He contributes to TISlab, N3C and Cardiology projects as a developer and analyst involving clinical data (OMOP, FHIR) and terminologies.
+Enjoying expanding his reportoire with R and deeper SQL, he holds an MS in computer science and has past experience in commercial Java, SQL, C and Unix/Linux development.

 ### Education